🌯 Introducing Functional Reactive Programming

 The newly popular (as of the first writing of this article) reflex package adds another context - one that

-s.
+combines Behaviors and Events, called Dynamics.
 Reflex's brand of FRP is "very advanced burrito making" ;)

 In any implementation there are lots of functions for turning a value in one context into a value in another context ... so if you are going to write in FRP I would recommend being really, really familiar with the basic typeclasses: